 How do collectives maintain their shape and ability to move within confined tissues?

 Collectives need to stay together and keep their shape, all while moving through confined environments.
 Border cells (light yellow, picture at right) are 6-10 cells that move as a group between large “nurse cells” to navigate towards the oocyte (large cell to upper right of picture).
 We recently discovered a role for dynamic myosin at the outer edges of the border cell collective to resist the compression provided by the surrounding nurse cells.
 We want to understand what triggers transient myosin enrichment specifically at the outside of the collective.
 In addition, are there other cytoskeletal regulatory proteins that influence the shape of the collective?
 How do individual border cells maintain shape during this process?
-And how does mechanical feedback between border cells and nurse cells influence border cell migration?
+How do collectives deal with the stiff nucleus when moving through constricted spaces?
+And how does mechanical feedback between border cells and the nurse cells influence border cell migration?

 Dynamic myosin activation promotes collective morphology and migration by locally balancing oppositional forces from surrounding tissue.
 Aranjuez G, Burtscher A, Sawant K, Majumder P, McDonald JA.
 Mol.
 Biol.
 Cell 2016 27(12): 1898-1910. doi: 10.1091/mbc.E15-10-0744.

 How do single cells come together and communicate to produce group movement?
 How do cells stay together while migrating as collectives?